GemsLab/PENminer/README.md

 `--gamma / -gamma (0, infinity) (Optional; Default = 1)` the exponent for `S(.)`.

 `--offline / -o (Optional; Default = False)` Whether to use sPENminer (if True) or oPENminer (if False).

+## Frequenty Asked Questions (FAQ)

+#### What if my dataset doesn't have deletions, weights, node labels, or edge labels?

+You can still use PENminer, but setting the update type to `1` (insert) for all updates, setting the weight and node labels arbitrarily (just don't use the `view = label` view, and PENminer will ignore these).
+Make sure the edge type is consistent across all updates, but it doesn't matter what it is.